-Backup and Restore Google Authenticator data (root only)
+How to Backup and Restore Google Authenticator Data? (root only)

 If you have rooted your Android phone, it is possible to take a backup of your Google Authenticator app data and then migrate the same to a new device.
 You can use backup services like Titanium Backup to save your app data.